Red Hook Houses

 The Red Hook Houses are two connected public housing complexes located in Red Hook, Brooklyn, New York City.
 Managed by the New York City Housing Authority (NYCHA), they comprise the largest housing development in Brooklyn.

-The Red Hook Houses are composed of Red Hook East and Red Hook West.
+The Red Hook Houses comprise Red Hook East and Red Hook West.
 Red Hook East is composed of 16 residential buildings and three non-residential buildings with 1,411 total units and roughly 3,000 residents.
 Red Hook West is composed of 14 residential buildings and one non-residential building with 1,480 total units and roughly 3,300 residents.
 The buildings are two and six stories tall.

 Marion Greenwood working on a fresco mural titled, "Planned Community Life" for the Red Hook Houses, 1940.

 History

 Development

 Land for the Red Hook Houses was acquired by condemnation starting in May 1938.
 The Red Hook Houses were designed by architect Alfred Easton Poor with landscaping by Charles N. Lowrie.
 Construction was completed on the 40-acre, $13 million project on November 20, 1939.
 Upon completion, the development was heralded as a modern living residence with fireproofing; modern kitchen, bathroom, and laundry facilities; vermin-proof; and open to light.

 In 1940, Marion Greenwood was commissioned by the Federal Art Project to paint frescoes for the Red Hook Houses.
 The 325 ft2 piece, located in the lobby, was titled Blueprint for Living and was intended to express optimism for a more harmonious future for residents.
 Eleanor Roosevelt toured the development, seeing Greenwood at work, and gave a speech entitled “Restoring Community Life Through Planned Housing Development.”